China's first homegrown aircraft carrier heads out for sea trial

 The new aircraft carrier, temporarily named Type 001A, sailed out at around 7 a.m. in Dalian, in the northeast province of Liaoning, according to reports in Chinese state media.

-The ship will become the country's second aircraft carrier, and the first to be entirely built and designed inside of China, when it joins the navy as early as the end of this year.
+The 50,000-tonne ship will become the country's second aircraft carrier, and the first to be entirely built and designed inside of China, when it joins the navy sometime before 2020.

 The carrier's maiden sea trials follows a speech given by Chinese President Xi Jinping on April 12, in which he announced plans to build a "world-class" navy under the banner of the Chinese Communist Party.

-China's first carrier, the Liaoning, a retrofitted Soviet-era Ukrainian vessel, was hailed as the fulfillment of a "70-year dream" of the Chinese nation when it launched to much celebration in 2012.
+China's first carrier, the Liaoning, a retrofitted Soviet-era vessel bought from the Ukraine, was hailed as the fulfillment of a "70-year dream" of the Chinese nation when it launched to much celebration in 2012.

 But experts said while the new aircraft carrier will dramatically boost China's military power in the Asia region, its technology was still outdated and lagged far behind the world's naval superpower, the United States.